Out of State Representation in Ohio

 In cases where the decedent does not name an executor, the court will appoint an administrator to supervise the estate settlement, including an accounting of all assets, payment of debts, and distribution of assets to rightful heirs.
 Ohio law requires an administrator to be an Ohio resident in most cases.

 Local probate courts may have additional rules in cases involving out-of-state fiduciaries, including trustees.
-These restrictions aim to ensure compliance with Section 2109.21 O.R.C, which governs appointment of out-of-state fiduciaries, and to ensure assets remain in Ohio until an estate is settled.
+These restrictions aim to ensure compliance with Section 2109.21 O.R.C., which governs the appointment of out-of-state fiduciaries, and to ensure assets remain in Ohio until an estate is settled.
 Restrictions may include:

 Liquidation of out-of-state property owned by an Ohio decedent, or Ohio property owned by an out-of-state heir, will generally require an ancillary probate process in the county where the property is located.
 If an out-of-state decedent dies intestate (without a Will) owning Ohio property, and an heir seeks only to transfer title, an "affidavit for transfer of real estate inherited" or “certificate of title transfer” may be filed in some cases in order to transfer title of the property.